mogoson/MGS.Animation/Assets/MGS-PathAnimation/Readme.txt

   [Demand]
     Create path curve by anchors.

     Play animation base on path curve.
 --------------------------------------------------------------------------
   [Environment]
     Unity 5.0 or above.
     .Net Framework 3.0 or above.
 --------------------------------------------------------------------------
   [Achieve]
-    Path£ºCreate path curve for animation.
+    Path : Create path curve for animation.

-    PathAnimation£ºPlay animation base on path curve.
+    PathAnimation : Play animation base on path curve.

-    VectorAnimationCurve£ºDefine 3D curve for path.
+    VectorAnimationCurve : Define 3D curve for path.

-    PathEditor£ºEdit anchors of path.
+    PathEditor : Edit anchors of path.

-    PathAnimationEditor£ºAlign the animation gameobject to the start point of path curve.
+    PathAnimationEditor : Align the animation gameobject to the start point of path curve.
 --------------------------------------------------------------------------
   [Usage]